Mitigating point-source contamination in CMB polarization: a Generalized Point Spread Function fitting approach: Simulations and pipelines

 \subsubsection{Point-source mitigation}

 As the first step of the GPSF-based pipeline, we apply the point-source fitting and subtraction procedure described in Section~\ref{sec:multi_fit} to all frequency maps (see Table~\ref{tab:setup}).
-In this analysis, we adopt the PSM catalog as the input source list and use fixed parameters for the fitting: $R_\mathrm{fit}=1.5\,\theta_\mathrm{FWHM}$ for the local fitting radius, $R_\mathrm{neigh}=2.0\,\theta_\mathrm{FWHM}$ for the neighboring-source radius, and a detection threshold of $k_\mathrm{sig}=3$ for polarized flux significance.
+In this analysis, we adopt the PSM catalog as the input source list and use fixed parameters for the fitting: $R_\mathrm{fit}=1.5\,\theta_\mathrm{FWHM}$ for the local fitting radius, $R_\mathrm{neigh}=3.0\,\theta_\mathrm{FWHM}$ for the neighboring-source radius, and a detection threshold of $k_\mathrm{sig}=3$ for polarized flux significance.
+A detailed justification of the chosen hyperparameters—$R_\mathrm{fit}$, $R_\mathrm{neigh}$, and $k_\mathrm{sig}$—including their physical motivation and sensitivity tests, is provided in appendix~\ref{app:hyperparams}.
 Note that we construct the pixel-domain covariance matrix using only the $Q$ and $U$ components, as the fitting targets polarized point sources in the polarization maps.
 The correlation between intensity and polarization is ignored, as it has a negligible impact on the estimation of polarized source parameters.
 Accordingly, the intensity component $I$ is excluded from the $\chi^2$ minimization.

+Table~\ref{tab:pol_src_det} summarizes the performance of the GPSF fitting stage in recovering polarized point-source flux densities.
+For each frequency band, we report: (i) the characteristic flux uncertainty $\sigma_{\rm pol}$ obtained from the fitted $(Q_s, U_s)$ parameters, (ii) the number of sources whose fitted polarized flux $P_s=\sqrt{Q_s^2+U_s^2}$ exceeds $3\sigma_{\rm pol}$, and (iii) the number of blended sources identified within the neighbor-inclusion radius $R_{\rm neigh}$.
+Bands with narrower beams yield smaller flux uncertainties and thus a larger number of measured polarized sources, while blending affects a small subset of closely spaced sources.